-Our named executive officers did not participate in, or earn any benefits under, any nonqualified deferred compensation plan sponsored by us during the fiscal years ended December 31, 2022 and 2021.
-The Board may elect to provide our officers and other employees with nonqualified deferred compensation benefits in the future if it determines that doing so is in our best interests.
+Our named executive officers did not participate in, or earn any benefits under, any nonqualified deferred compensation plan sponsored by us during 2023 and 2022.
+Our Board may elect to provide our officers and other employees with nonqualified deferred compensation benefits in the future if it determines that doing so is in our best interests.